Travel Insurance and Medical Expenses: What You Need to Know

 A misconception surrounding many health insurance plans is that they cover you anywhere you may go, even if you may have to pay some out-of-network charges.

 Domestically that might be true, but if you’re traveling internationally, coverage is much less likely.
 At best, some conventional health plans may have only a handful of network providers abroad, and may only consider a few more to be out-of-network for coverage purposes.
+Medicare and Medicaid, for instance, do not provide coverage outside the U.S.

 Making matters worse, in many countries, providers may ask for payment up front, either from the patient or through insurance, before proceeding with treatment.